 No pity & no plan –

-Could those men who plied the Empire’s vision
+Would all those men who plying Empire’s vision

 Smile at me thro’ the glass,